 Lovett was part of a group of men who speculated in land development west of the West End.
 As Duluth was booming, many were speculating that it would become a great distribution center, which would attract a variety of industries, all of which would need a place to build factories and warehouses.
 With a “syndicate” of investors he purchased land west of Oneota hoping to bring that new industry west and make a fortune from real estate.

-While all this growth was occurring in new village sites and in the west, the Village of Duluth continued to pay off the defunct city’s debts, clearing the books in early 1887 to once again become a city.
+While all this growth was occurring in new village sites and in the west, the Village of Duluth continued to pay off the defunct city’s debts, clearing the books in early 1887 to once again become a city in March.
+It had repaid its debts and regained its borders from Rice’s Point to Endion, and Endion was extended to Twenty-Sixth Avenues East.

-As the decade came to an end, Duluth stretched eastward from roughly Fortieth Avenue West to Twenty-First Avenue East and again included many of the townships that once hoped to become grand cities all their own: Endion, Portland, North Duluth, and Rice’s Point.
-Fremont, of course, had floated away in 1873.
-Duluth did not include Park Point.
+But it didn’t include Park Point.
 The village refused to rejoin the newly sanctioned city until a bridge was built connecting Minnesota Point to the rest of the city.
-Duluth promised a bridge, and Park Point became part of Duluth in 1889.
+Duluth promised a bridge, and Park Point became part of Duluth in 1890.
 Park Pointers had to exercise patience: it would take Duluth another fifteen years to build that promised bridge, which would become the symbol of the entire city.